How to Buy Your First Home

 Find a Good Real Estate Agent

 Once you have determined how much you can really spend and are pre-approved for a mortgage, look for a good real estate agent.
 Your real estate agent should listen to your wants and needs carefully.
 She may make recommendations or explain the market to help you find a home that suits your needs and that you can afford.

 Request a Home Inspection

-Another important step is a thorough home inspection.
-This is different from an appraisal.
-You should pay for the home inspection.
-The home inspector will look for hidden problems with the home.
-Through the home inspection you can learn about any issues that may prevent you from buying the home.
-This may include mold problems, termites, foundation problems and a bad roof.
+Through the home inspection, you can learn about any issues that may prevent you from buying the home.
+This may include mold problems, termites, foundation problems, or a roof that needs to be replaced.
 The inspection can save you thousands in repairs later on.
-Additionally you may be able to negotiate a lower price if you know the home needs a new roof.

 Be Patient During Escrow